ChouaibKhamallah/SambaADAuditPasswords/README.md

 pip3 install -r /opt/SambaADAuditPasswords/requirements.txt
 ```

-- By default the script is run in dry_run mode, no group is created and the entire domain is audited.
+- By default the script is run in dry_run mode, no group will be managed and the entire domain will be audited.
 Adjust conf.ini file if necessary

 ```
 /opt/SambaADAuditPasswords/conf.ini